RTÉ lyric fm 20th birthday Gala

 The brilliance, drama and poetry, too, with works by titans Mozart, Verdi, Tchaikovsky and Johan Strauss II alongside contemporary giant John Williams and no less than three world premieres by exciting young Irish composers, winners of a nationwide competition.

 Tyrone-born Ryan Molloy’s Gealán is a concerto for Irish harp boasting a radiant, rich soundworld exploring the harp’s distinctive lyricism and exploiting its nimble energy in a virtuosic borrowing of syncopated reel rhythms.
-Hailed by Derek Bell as ‘the most interesting and original player of our Irish harp today’, Máire Ní Chathasaigh joins the RTÉ National Symphony Orchestra to continue Ireland’s oldest musical tradition
+Anne-Marie O'Farrell's "transformation of the harp from an instrument of gentility to one steeped in an earthy sensuality is remarkable."Siobhán Long, The Irish Times.
+She joins the RTÉ National Symphony Orchestra to continue Ireland’s oldest musical tradition.